metanorma/firelight/README.rst

 Known issues
 ------------

 - Language support is limited.
-For now, tested with Japanese, English.
+For now, tested with Japanese, English, French.
   The elements of the GUI are only in English for now.

 - GHA only: LFS resolution for version other than current may be broken.